sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 - Learn about DevOps and IT Capabilities
 - Gather data to assess, analyse, implement and improve DevOps maturity, year over year at ESDC
-- Determine your teams' alignment to DORA
+- Determine your team's alignment to DORA
   - Get recommendations on what your team can do to improve its capabilities

 > DevOps objectives and guidance will continuously improve over time